Liuchen1997/RFAConv/README.md

-# RFAConv: Innovating Spatial Attention and Standard Convolutional Operation([preprint](https://doi.org/10.48550/arXiv.2304.03198))
+#{RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks([Paper](https://doi.org/10.1016/j.patcog.2026.113208))
-This repository is a PyTorch implementation of our  paper: RFAConv: Innovating Spatial Attention and Standard Convolutional Operation.
+This repository is a PyTorch implementation of our  paper: RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks.
 # If you are interested in our other work, you can find information on https://github.com/CV-ZhangXin/LDConv.
 The code has been opened, thank you for your support.